Nikelandjelo/blog/_posts/2023-02-05-htb_m_stocker.md

 - **22 SSH**
 - **80 HTTP**

-Now, going back to the Web server, can be noted that the page is under development.
+Now, going back to the Web server can be noted that the page is under development.

 ![](blog/htb_m/Stocker/Pasted image 20230205135211.png)